MicrosoftDocs/partner-center-pr.ja-jp/partner-center/app-dev-isv.md

 You can review the Application Development competency benefits on the Microsoft partner website.

-**What happens when it’s time for me to renew my competency when I get this offer?** We will provide more information about our plans for ISVs soon and provide guidance for partners that have the Application Development competency as a result of this offer.**
+**What happens when it’s time for me to renew my competency when I get this offer?**

+We will share more information about our plans for ISVs soon and provide guidance for partners that have the Application Development competency as a result of this offer.**

 **How can I get this offer if my company did not have the ISV competency?**